 Commercial real estate classes and leases

-Classes of real estate vary too, spanning from Class A to Class D. Each class communicates a level of quality for a commercial real estate property.
-Class A, at the top, represents newly constructed assets with high quality finishes, in in-demand areas, attracting the highest rents per square foot.
+Classes of real estate vary too, spanning from Class A to Class D. Each class communicates a level of quality for commercial real estate property.
+Class A, at the top, represents newly constructed assets with high-quality finishes, in in-demand areas, attracting the highest rents per square foot.
 Each subsequent class, from Class B to Class D, corresponds to increasingly older and generally less desirable assets.

 Tenants differ across all types of commercial real estate investment properties.
 With different tenants comes different arrangements, rental property management needs, and lease agreements.

 In some cases, a property will employ a net lease, which is an agreement wherein the tenant not only pays for the right to occupy the commercial property, but also agrees to pay some or all of the property’s operating costs.
 The expenses typically available for inclusion in a net lease agreement are taxes, maintenance costs, and insurance fees.
 A tenant can pay one or all of these categories depending on whether they have a single, double, or triple net lease agreement.
 Net leases can be very attractive to the property owner and less desirable for tenants, for obvious reasons.

 How commercial real estate investments can generate returns